Chart

 Threats The Group could be responsible for reparations and lose credibility and business opportunities if information in its possession is leaked or stolen, such as customer data, personal information, trade secrets, and technological information.

-• The Group strictly manages information based on its own information management rules, electronic information rules, and technical data rules.
+• The Group strictly manages information based on its own basic policy on information security, information management rules, electronic information rules, and technical data rules.

 • UACJ carries out assessments and measures for improving all aspects of security in accordance with cyber security management guidelines issued by Japan’s Ministry of Economy, Trade and Industry, and the Information-technology Promotion Agency, Japan.